MicrosoftDocs/sql-docs/docs/azure-data-studio/what-is.md

 - Need the ability to quickly chart and visualize result sets
 - Can execute most administrative tasks via the integrated terminal using sqlcmd or Powershell
 - Have minimal need for wizard experiences
-- Do not need to do deep administrative configuration
+- Don't need to do deep administrative configuration
 - Want to

 **Use SQL Server Management Studio if you:**